nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 #### Pseudo Code

-Here is the pseudo code, utilizing a built in queue to implement a Breadth First traversal.
+Here is the pseudo code, utilizing a built-in queue to implement a breadth first traversal.

 ```javascript
 ALGORITHM breadthFirst(root)